tatianamac/tm11ty/src/posts/dd-hubris-isnt-helpful.md

 ## Stop worshipping industry and subject heroes

 I thought long about why this sort of discussion keeps happening over and over in the same sorts of ways, and it's because we keep centring the same people in these niche subject areas.
-We know what we're getting into; some peoples' brands is to be "That Guy" on the internet, and they're quite successful at it becuase we all (myself not excluded) feed into their bullshit.
+We know what we're getting into; some peoples' brands is to be "That Guy" on the internet, and they're quite successful at it because we all (myself not excluded) feed into their bullshit.

 The hero worship in this industry means that we have four dudes (one for each topic focus) who fight about the same 12 things every fortnight.
 The lockdown schedule got a little confusing, so it was quite for a minute but I see we're back.